Project Proposal

 server deployment.

-is where the client sends the ballots.
+The submit URL is where the client sends the ballots.
 It is a relative URI to

 the server URL that hosts the election definition file.